Jacob-Heinrich/HashMapPython/README.md

 # HashMapPython
-Implementation of a Hash Map in python
+Implementation of a Hash Map using open addressing and chaining for collision in Python.